-Our heart: It keeps beating with each and every passing year, and yet, many people don't have excellent cardiovascular health.
-Dr. Axe says this organ should be top of mind and high priority since it affects so much of our overall well-being.
+Your heart keeps beating with each and every passing year, and yet, many people don't have excellent cardiovascular health.
+Dr. Axe says this organ should be top of mind and high priority since it affects so much of your overall well-being.
 "Of course, eating a heart-healthy diet and following a heart-healthy lifestyle, including regular exercise, are primary.
 But finding a multivitamin that also helps to support heart health can be beneficial," he explains.

 When you're deciding on what brand to select, Dr. Axe recommends looking for those that have vitamin D3, vitamin K2, folate, and vitamin B12 since they all support cardiovascular health.

-If you usually have a pretty amazing memory and you're able to come up with creative ideas, but lately, you're struggling; a multivitamin could prove beneficial.
+If you usually have a pretty amazing memory and you're able to come up with creative ideas, but lately you find yourself struggling, a multivitamin may prove beneficial.
 The B vitamins that are often in a multivitamin are warriors for our brains, explains Dr. Pavey.
 Here, she breaks it down, vitamin by vitamin: